ans-group/gitlab-registry-cleanup/README.md

 #### Flags

 * `--dry-run`: Specifies execution should be ran in dry run mode.
 Tag deletions will not occur
+* `--policy`: Specifies which policies should be ran.
+Defaults to all.
+Accepted comma-seperated list of policies.
+Can be repeated

 ## Config